QueensU-Alternative-Asset-Fund/Learning-and-Development/README.md

 # Python for Finance Professionals
-This repo contains all teaching materials (resources, notebooks, scripts) for my Python for Finance for Professionals lecture series given to QUAAF.
+This repo contains all teaching materials (resources, notebooks, scripts) for Brandon Toushan's Python for Finance for Professionals lecture series given to QUAAF.

 Example: Efficient Horizon Visualization [Potential Tech Portfolios]